sandisototo/laravel_side_project/readme.md

 ## SetUp

 Step:
-1. Clone the project into your working directory
+- Clone the project into your working directory
-2. CD into the application directory
+- CD into the application directory
-3. Find 'env.example', copy it to '.env' (cp .env.example .env)
+- Find 'env.example', copy it to '.env' '$cp .env.example .env'